-Purchase sodas and juices at a wholesale price and sell them at retail prices.
+Purchase sodas and juices at wholesale prices and sell them at retail prices.
 In most depots, you get a 300ml soda going for Kshs.
 25. You can sell it at Kshs.
 40 and above.
 Set up a spot at the local bus stop.

 9. Selling Assorted Wears

-One way to establish a small business is by hawking assorted wears.
-You’ve probably come across someone selling sunglasses, watches, earphones, memory cards, flash disks, among others.
+One way to establish a small business is by hawking assorted wear.
+You’ve probably come across someone selling sunglasses, watches, earphones, memory cards, and flash disks.
 Such a wide variety makes it possible to turn a good profit.

-Purchase the items at the wholesale prices and sell at retail price.
+Purchase the items at wholesale prices and sell at retail prices.
 You need about Kshs.
 5,000 and above to start.
 Remember, a hawking permit goes for Kshs.
 250 weekly in most urban areas.

 10. Airtime Distribution